SAP/jenkins-library/documentation/docs/extensibility.md

 Extensions are custom bits of pipeline coding that you can use to implement special requirements.

-Before building extensions, please make sure that no better alternative works for you.
+Before building extensions, please make sure that there is no alternative which works better for you.

 Options for extensibility, in the order in which we recommend considering them: